 NeuroTracker produces scores in the form of ‘speed thresholds’, which means it measures the speed processing limits that a person can perform 3D multiple object tracking.
 In and of itself this is known to be an important measure of attention – one of the key skills needed on the sports field.
 So off the bat, NeuroTracker scores can be used to profile a key aspect of mental performance, which is one reason why NeuroTracker has been used by teams to scout upcoming talent in the NFL and NHL Combines.

 Cognitive baselines can be achieved by performing 3 Core sessions (6 minutes each).
 These are used by teams as a measure of performance readiness – if an athlete’s score is down on game day, whether it be from lack of sleep, stress, diet or something else, they’re less likely to be as mentally focused as they need to be.
-More importantly, studies show that NeuroTracker baselines can be used to assess return-to-play readiness in the late stages of concussion recovery, with some indications that recovery could even be accelerated.

 Perhaps the most exciting form of profiling that NeuroTracker can yield comes from an athlete’s ‘Learning Rate’.
 A landmark study published in Nature Scientific Reports showed that rate at which people improve over the first 15 NeuroTracker sessions can vary greatly, and that elite athletes have superior learning capacities to amateur athletes or non-athletes.